-10 things you didn't know about Joseph Stalin
+29 things you didn't know about Joseph Stalin

 There's one thing we can be sure about: Joseph Stalin was terrifying.
 The man was a ruthless, unrelenting dictator who killed millions of his own people without a second thought, and his mark on history has been indelible.

 That said there are still a few things left about Stalin that might be a little surprising.
-Below are 10 lesser-known facts about the Russian leader, including an answer to the question: did Stalin envision Planet of the Apes?
+Below are some lesser-known facts about the Russian leader, including an answer to the question: did Stalin envision Planet of the Apes?

-1. Stalin's name means man of steel
+1. His name means man of steel

 It's true: Joseph Stalin was actually born Josef Vissarionovich Djugashvili (on December 18, 1878) and changed his name from his original in his 30s.
 Why Stalin?
 Because it means, man of steel.
 So take that, Superman.
 (Or don't – though it would certainly make the new Superman reboot more interesting.)